dstarner/dstarner/README.md

 #### Code Graveyard Disclaimer ☠️

 So it seems as though you found my GitHub profile!
 That's exciting for you, and scary for me, seeing as a far amount of this profile is graveyard projects from college.
 No worries!
-Feel free to look around still - I can't stop you - but remember that much of this code was written was I was just a novice.
+Feel free to look around still - I can't stop you - but remember that **much of this code was written was I was just a student**.
 Most of my newer code is proprietary (for the moment) so I can't really share it, but feel free to read the sections below on what I'm focusing on.

 ---